 I launch my XROB2013 Mutual Fund (with a spiffy ad campaign about the Trader Terminator being the last mutual Fund you might need).
 ItÂ uses these algorithms to buy and sell the best stocks to hold (at the time), and for argument’s sake, we’ll say the axis we worry about is growth (i.e. we’ll ignore dividends and such).
 If my XROB2013 is successful, suddenly many folks want to buy shares in the Mutual Fund, and the Fund Maxes out and might be declared “Best in the show” for a while (is best in show an actual investing fund award?).

 What happens next?
 Looking into my technology history books, there is no such thing as a secret.
 Since Patenting a trading heuristic isn’t likely, there will be “rip-offs” of XROB2013 that might appearÂ (that maybe have lower MERs or such, to make them more attractive (it would be cheaper because there was no R&D, it was simply a rip off)).
 Suddenly XROB2013 loses its lustre for a lot of investors.Â Worse, the algorithms now are working against each other, creating an orthogonal change in trading ideas, so the XROB2013 “smarts”Â would have to be changed, or there might be further erosion of the value of the Mutual Fund.

 Technology for the Sake of Technology ?

-All of this to say, that no matter how great an automated trading/investing system anyone puts together, the market ends up finding ways to lower the impact of any new idea in a very short time and going back to a relative level of stasis.
-Don’t be enticed by claims of “the next big thing” in market trading, unless you are sure it’s going to work.
+All of this is to say that no matter how great an automated trading/investing system anyone puts together, the market ends up finding ways to lower the impact of any new idea in a short time and going back to a relative level of stasis.
+Don’t be enticed by claims of “the next big thing” in market trading unless you are sure it’s going to work.